 The length of time it takes to earn an associate’s degree may vary depending on your circumstances, but it’s usually equivalent to 2 years of full-time study.

 The path to becoming a nurse is a challenging process and can take anywhere from two to four years, depending on the state in which you live.
 If you are pursuing a job as an RN, it’s essential to know your options and how they relate to your future as a nurse.

 What is an ADN or ASN degree?

-If you want to become a registered nurse as quickly as possible, then you should pursue an ADN or ASN.
+To become a registered nurse as quickly as possible, you should pursue an ADN or ASN.
 This will allow you to finish your associate’s degree in two years.

 RN Requirements Depending on States

 All fifty states require RNs to be licensed, with standards varying by state.
-Before you begin training for your degree, contact the department of licensure in your target state to learn about what steps are required for becoming licensed as an RN there.
-You will need to pass the NCLEX, which is the exam you would need to ask about.
+Before you begin training for your degree, contact the department of licensure in your target state to learn what steps are required to become an RN there.
+You will need to pass the NCLEX, the exam you would need to ask about.

 While the actual length of time it takes to become a registered nurse varies by degree program, most nursing students can expect to spend about 2 years in school The largest factors impacting your timeline will be the school you choose and your ability to meet the standards set forth by that particular institution.